 It was minus eleven when I checked the thermometer, shortly after breakfast, rising to a balmy, minus eight by the time I had captured this scene.

-When the weather is this cold I jeep a few sticks of charcoal in my pocket, carry a lightweight seat and a small sketchbook, and, enjoy the moment!
+When the weather is this cold I travel light.
+I keep a few sticks of charcoal in my pocket, carry a lightweight seat and a small sketchbook and then enjoy the moment!

 You may remember that I took this photograph of plastic waste, littering a stretch of the Severn, two years ago and used it to raise awareness of a petition to ban single use plastic bottles.

 Well I'm encouraged to see that the whole plastic waste issue is back on the front pages and part of Government plans to tackle the problem but will they go far enough, mmm?

 Just before delivering a new body of work to Tinca Gallery, yesterday, I had just enough time to squeeze in a quick sketch.